tarantool/doc/doc/reference/reference_lua/fiber_ipc.rst

 -------------------------------------------------------------------------------

-The ``fiber-ipc`` submodule allows sending and receiving messages between different processes and has synchronization mechanism for fibers, similar to "Condition Variables" and similar to operating-system functions such as ``pthread_cond_wait()`` plus ``pthread_cond_signal()``.
+The ``fiber-ipc`` submodule allows sending and receiving messages between different processes and has a synchronization mechanism for fibers, similar to "Condition Variables" and similar to operating-system functions such as ``pthread_cond_wait()`` plus ``pthread_cond_signal()``.
 The words "different processes" in this context mean different connections,